-We came to Lombok from Bali with motorcycle and after a stay of a couple of nights in Mataram, we made our way to Senaru.
+We came to Lombok from Bali by motorcycle and after a stay of a couple of nights in Mataram, we made our way to Senaru.
 The drive from Mataram, Lombok’s capital city, is of 2 hours 15 minutes and is mostly along the scenic west coast passed Sengiggi which is Lombok’s resort area.

-Along the way we made a stop at Nipah Beach for the most amazing meal of fresh fish at an open air eatery right on the beach.
+Along the way, we made a stop at Nipah Beach for the most amazing meal of fresh fish at an open-air eatery right on the beach.

 Roads in Lombok are good throughout most of the island.
-However, due to the August 2018 earthquake some parts of Northern Lombok had a few rough patches.
+However, due to the August 2018 earthquake, some parts of Northern Lombok had a few rough patches.
 But nothing to worry about.
 We visited towards the end of October 2019 and at which time a few roads and bridges were being built up.

 Getting to Senaru by Scooter

-Best way to get around Lombok is by scooter.
+The best way to get around Lombok is by scooter.
 There is nothing better than having the freedom to plan out your day as you please.
 And as the island is rather laid back and streets aren’t busy, it is easy to make your way around.

 Although scooters are easily available to anyone, you should have an international driving permit, a motorbike license in your home country and remember to always wear a helmet.
 Do check your insurance coverage before your travels.

 A scooter will cost around 60k IDR to 70k IDR (€3.88 – €4.52) per day (which is slightly more expensive compared to Bali).
-You can either rent a scooter by asking at your accommodation or from the touristic parts like Sengiggi or Mataram.
+You can either rent a scooter by asking at your accommodation or from the tourist parts like Sengiggi or Mataram.

 Getting to Senaru by Car rental with Driver

-If you’re not confident riding around on a scooter but still want to explore Lombok at your own pace, a hire car with driver is your best option.
-A hire car with driver will set you back around 600k IDR for 12 hours (€38.75).
+If you’re not confident riding around on a scooter but still want to explore Lombok at your own pace, a hire car with a driver is your best option.
+A hire car with a driver will set you back around 600k IDR for 12 hours (€38.75).

 Where To Stay close to Sendang Gile & Tiu Kelep

-If you prefer to visit the waterfalls early morning or you came all the way from Kuta (a whopping 3 hours drive) best option is to stay overnight in Senaru.
+If you prefer to visit the waterfalls early morning or you came all the way from Kuta (a whopping 3 hours drive) the best option is to stay overnight in Senaru.
 Accommodation options abound since this is where trekkers base themselves for the night before the trek to Rinjani.

 We opted to spend the night at Budaya Kaki Rinjani which is 5 km away from Sendang Gile Waterfall.
-This accommodation which is basic is in a rural village.
+This accommodation is basic and in a rural village.
 And is where we had one of our best local experiences.
 The hosts, one big extended family was very welcoming and the food was excellent.